jsmolina/png2sp1sprite/README.md

 png2sp1sprite cat.png -i mothership_col > gr_window.asm
 ```

-* Then Create a file named juegozx2.c
+* Then Create your C game and use it!

 ```C
 #pragma output REGISTER_SP = 0xD000